-- 7 what was your objective in raising the issues in that 21 Q. 8 way, and what was your expectation, if any, in raising those issues?
-9 - well, I'd be reiterating what I said last day, do you 10 Α. 11 For me, throughout all of my 28 years as a 12 consultant urologist, my overriding concern has always 13 been the safety, and the risks to the safety of 14 patients due to the inadequacy of the service, and as I have stated last day, the inadequacy of the service was 10:24 15 16 such that that inadequacy presented the greatest risk of harm coming to patients, harm that we saw 17 18 repeatedly, and harm that sadly occasionally at times 19 led to mortality.
-And if you are a clinician and you're working in such an environment, I found it 20 ethically difficult, if not impossible, to always dot 21 22 the I and cross the T on every aspect of my individual 23 professional practice at the expense of ignoring what I 24 could possibly do in the same finite period of time for 25 those people who I knew were at risk of coming to harm because of long waiting lists.
-So I felt a duty during 26 27 appraisal, I mean, to draw attention to that. expecting the appraisal process to be the vehicle for 28 29 addressing the long waiting lists, but it was my

-1 explanation as to what concerned me as a clinician, and 2 whilst I didn't quite see it at the time, but in retrospect it would be my explanation for any alleged 3 shortcomings which, as I explained last day, I felt 4 5 carried lesser risk to the patients affected by such 10:25 6 shortcomings than the mitigations that I could deliver 7 to people by taking on additional operating sessions, 8 for example.
+- 7 21 Q. What was your objective in raising the issues in that 8 way, and what was your expectation, if any, in raising 9 those issues? - Well, I'd be reiterating what I said last day, do you 10 Α. 10.23 11 know.
+For me, throughout all of my 28 years as a consultant urologist, my overriding concern has always 12 13 been the safety, and the risks to the safety of patients due to the inadequacy of the service, and as I 14 have stated last day, the inadequacy of the service was 10:24 15 16 such that that inadequacy presented the greatest risk of harm coming to patients, harm that we saw 17 18 repeatedly, and harm that sadly occasionally at times 19 led to mortality.
+And if you are a clinician and 20 you're working in such an environment, I found it 10:24 ethically difficult, if not impossible, to always dot 21 the I and cross the T on every aspect of my individual 22 professional practice at the expense of ignoring what I 23 24 could possibly do in the same finite period of time for 25 those people who I knew were at risk of coming to harm 10:25 because of long waiting lists.
+So I felt a duty during 26 27 appraisal, I mean, to draw attention to that.
+I wasn't expecting the appraisal process to be the vehicle for 28 addressing the long waiting lists, but it was my 29 explanation as to what concerned me as a clinician, and 1 2 whilst I didn't quite see it at the time, but in 3 retrospect it would be my explanation for any alleged shortcomings which, as I explained last day, I felt 4 5 carried lesser risk to the patients affected by such 10:25 shortcomings than the mitigations that I could deliver 6 7 to people by taking on additional operating sessions, 8 for example.

-As you know, it is the Trust's perspective that the 9 22 Q. shortcomings in your practice go much beyond the mere 10 10 · 26 11 dotting I and crossing T. They say that plainly it's 12 much more significant than that.
-And we'll look at 13 some of those issues as we go on today and tomorrow.
-14 You've reflected in your witness statement that 15 although you're highlighting these kinds of significant 10:26 16 issues, no one ever came back to discuss them with you, or nor was there any process for how they would be 17 18 addressed.
+9 As you know, it is the Trust's perspective that the 22 Q. 10 shortcomings in your practice go much beyond the mere 10.26 11 dotting I and crossing T. They say that plainly it's much more significant than that.
+And we'll look at 12 13 some of those issues as we go on today and tomorrow.
+You've reflected in your witness statement that 14 15 although you're highlighting these kinds of significant 10:26 16 issues, no one ever came back to discuss them with you, or nor was there any process for how they would be 17 18 addressed.
 Assumedly you weren't articulating these 19 difficult issues simply to put ink on paper.
-Was it 20 your expectation that in some shape or form the Trust 10:27 would interrogate what you're putting on paper and at 21 22 least try to engage with you and your colleagues to try 23 to improve matters?
+Was it 20 your expectation that in some shape or form the Trust 10:27 21 would interrogate what you're putting on paper and at 22 least try to engage with you and your colleagues to try 23 to improve matters?